Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 64: 12/9/25: Failed A Int
 While I gave a good solution it was not the optiomal one, kinda of a bummer because the guy said I passed in the interview.
 Looking back over the problem it is clear it was a binary search solution but I could not think of it.
 That makes 4 LC interviews I have failed.
-I will have to keep going
+I will have to keep going.

+Did about 3 questions today.
+Going to keep it alive